ORomero227/ORomeroDev/src/content/project/chills-restaurant.md

   A dynamic restaurant website built with .NET and MS SQL Server for a robust backend and efficient data management.
 tags:
   - Backend Developer
+technologies: ["C#", "ASP.NET", "EntityFramework", "SQL Server"]
+shortDescription: "A collaborative project to create an attractive and dynamic website for a restaurant using cutting-edge technologies."
 ---

 This is a collaborative project to create an attractive and dynamic website for a restaurant using cutting-edge technologies.
 Our development stack primarily revolves around the .NET framework for robust backend functionality, along with an MS SQL Server database for efficient data management.